RomanosTrechlis/go-scribe/README.md

     	additional server for pprof functionality
 ```

-When Streamers begin to register, the Mediator starts keeping track of which of them are alive doing health checks every five (5) seconds.
+When Scribes begin to register, the Mediator starts keeping track of which of them are alive doing health checks every five (5) seconds.
-The Mediator also keeps track of which Streamer writes what file, in order to prevent two Streamers writing on the same file at the same time, resulting in a panic from one or both.
+The Mediator also keeps track of which Scribe writes what file, in order to prevent two Scribes writing on the same file at the same time, resulting in a panic from one or both.

 ## TODO

-1. add a one-way SSL authentication for the Streamer (or Mediator) only, in addition to the two ways already implemented:
+1. add a one-way SSL authentication for the Scribe (or Mediator) only, in addition to the two ways already implemented:

     * an insecure connection (no SSL) and
-    * a two-way SSL authentication requiring both the client and the Streamer to have SSL.
+    * a two-way SSL authentication requiring both the client and the Scribe to have SSL.

-1. add more flags for the Streamer and Mediator making them more parameterizable from cl.
+1. add more flags for the Scribe and Mediator making them more parameterizable from cl.
-1. create a more robust algorithm for load balancing among the Streamers.
+1. create a more robust algorithm for load balancing among the Scribes.
 1. investigate the use of sync.Map instead of sync.Mutex.
 1. keep refactoring.